 Although Hephaestus was a god with disabilities, he was fortunate enough to be married to Aphrodite, the most attractive goddess of Mount Olympus.
 But his wife Aphrodite soon grew tired of their marriage... until one day, allured by the beauty of the warlike Ares, she became Ares' mistress.

-Nevertheless, Helios, the Greek god of the Sun, who had the power to observe everything from his golden chariot, soon told Hephaestus about the adultery.
-Of course, Hephaestus was insulted and sad, so he decided to plan his revenge.
-Without losing time, he created a subtle wire mesh out of gold and hung it above his bed.
+Helios, the Greek sun god who could watch everything from his golden chariot, soon told Hephaestus about the adultery.
+Naturally, Hephaestus was offended and saddened, so he decided to plot his revenge.
+Without wasting time, he created a fine wire mesh of gold and hung it over his bed.

-Soon came a day where Hephaestus was away from home and Aphrodite took the opportunity to called her lover for a visit.
-All of a sudden, the net fell on the two lovers and they completely intermingled in the net.
-It was impossible for the couple neither to escape nor to separate.
-The more they tried, the more they became tangled.
+Soon a day came when Hephaestus was not at home and Aphrodite took the opportunity to call her lover for a visit.
+Suddenly the net fell on the two lovers and they became completely entangled in the web.
+It was impossible for the couple to either escape or separate.
+The more they tried, the more they became entangled.

-Vengefully, Hephaestus called all the gods of Olympus to laugh at the couple's expense.
-However, with the intervention of Poseidon, Ares paid a compensation to Hephaestus and eventually, Hephaestus released the couple from the trap.
+In revenge, Hephaestus summoned all the gods of Olympus to laugh at the couple's expense.
+However, through the intervention of Poseidon, Ares paid compensation to Hephaestus and eventually Hephaestus freed the couple from the trap.

 Aphrodite returned to Cyprus and Ares went to Thrace in Northern Greece, where his center of worship was located.